 Of the colored stones ruby, emerald and topaz were among the highest prized species.
 High quality imitation jewelry with strass (paste) was being produced on a large scale in order to meet the increased demand of the growing bourgeoisie.

 Enamel had retained its popularity for a very long time.
 From the Middle Ages all through the Renaissance and deep into the Baroque period, a continuous line in enameling can be observed.
-Jean Toutin from Blois, France managed to give a whole new impulse to painted enamel, creating wonderful miniature paintings of extreme high quality, a skill he passed onto his sons.
+Jean Toutin from Blois, France managed to give a whole new impulse to painted enamel, creating wonderful miniature paintings of extremely high quality, a skill he passed onto his sons.

 As mentioned previously, parures of pearl jewelry, often containing a short necklace, drop earrings, a string for the hair and dress clasps for the bodice, sleeves and waist, are encountered in a great many of the portraits from the Baroque period.
 The earrings often were simple drop shaped pearls suspended from a golden earring but, by the 1650's, more elaborate earrings started to be worn.
 The most typical and well known earring type from the late 17th century is the girandole, an earring which comprises a central earring from which three dangling ornaments are suspended.

 Men's jewelry was most extravagant in France.
 This is most certainly reflected in the period during the reign of Louis XIV who, by the end of his life, had an enormous collection of jewelry and precious stones.
 Mainly due to the efforts of Cardinal Mazarin quite a few famous diamonds were present in this collection.
-In England men's jewelry was more restrained.
+In England, men's jewelry was more restrained.
 It appears that continental fashion did not affect England much in the mid 17th century while it was under the puritan rule of Oliver Cromwell.
 Royalist jewelry with miniature depictions of the executed king Charles I became popular among those who opposed puritanism.
 Spanish men wore the least jewelry of all, apart from some devotional or chivalric items, the wearing of jewelry was restricted by law.

 A new development was the watch.
 In the 17th century it became an ornament by itself.
 During the Renaissance clocks had been integrated into all kinds of existing ornaments but now the watch came into its own right.
 Just about every possible technique including gems on enameled fields, engraving, and embossing was unleashed to turn watch cases into the most astonishing jewelry items of their day.